kamsar/Dianoga/README.md

 OR if you have a custom `MediaRequestHandler` then you need to make some changes - see `MediaRequestHandler.cs`

-3. If you run Sitecore under CDN: review and enable `Dianoga.WebP.CDN.config.disabled`
+3. If you run Sitecore under CDN: carefully review and enable `Dianoga.WebP.CDN.config.disabled`, and disable `Dianoga.Strategy.GetMediaStreamSync.config`.

 ## Upgrade